RarelyCharlie/rarelycharlie.github.io/glossary.md

 A set of terms and conditions that each person using ~~7 Cups~~ agrees to.
 The terms of service for each type of ~~account~~ are different.

 # therapist
-A password-protected ~~account~~ that persists across devices and browser sessions, owned by a professional who is qualified and licensed to practise ~~psychotherapy|therapy~~ or ~~counseling~~ in the part of the world where they work, and who is registered at ~~7 Cups~~ to provide online therapy for a fee.
+A password-protected ~~account~~ that persists across devices and browser sessions, owned by a professional who is qualified and licensed to practise ~~psychotherapy/therapy~~ or ~~counseling~~ in the part of the world where they work, and who is registered at ~~7 Cups~~ to provide online therapy for a fee.

 # therapy
 Any of various professional methodologies for helping people with mental or emotional difficulties, particularly, but not exclusively, for mental illness as opposed to the ordinary difficulties of life.
-Also known as psychotherapy to distinguish it from physical therapies.
+Also known as psychotherapy to distinguish it from physical therapies. _See also:_ ~~counseling~~

 # Thinking Space
 A ~~chatroom~~ where certain topics that are not allowed in other chatrooms can be discussed.